bobdavies2000/OpenCVB/README.md

 **Depth_Tiers2** *– The choice of K for K Means is critical.
 Here the depth ‘valleys’ provide a natural way to find K in the histogram of the depth.
 The white lines in the upper right indicate valley bottoms and provide K to the K Means algorithm.
 The K Means output of the depth data is depicted in the bottom images.*

-# Recent Changes – May 2023
+# 2023 May - Recent Changes

 -   Over 1520 algorithms are included with an average of 30 lines of code per algorithm
     -   Compile OpenCVB and all algorithms can be selected using a combo box.